 The tuition only covers the course fee and lunch.
 Accommodation, travel, visa costs, and dinner are not included.

-Special workshop fee: Alumni who have completed the MHCE basic course in the past can apply separately for the three-day workshops.
-The tuition fee for the workshops only is USD 800.
+Special workshop fee: Alumni who have completed the MHCE basic course in the past can apply separately for the three-day workshops (18-20th of September).
+The tuition fee for the workshops only is USD $800.